 We, as members of the Christian community, are called to be a welcoming, hospitable and caring community.
 While all members and liturgical ministries need to be engaged in welcoming the gathering community, the special Ministry of Greeter is established with the primary responsibility to make people feel welcome, comfortable and to enhance each person’s sense of belonging to the Faith Community.

 The Lector is a minster of the Word of God.
 The Lector proclaims and shares the Scriptures with the Faith Community during the Liturgy.
 Training sessions are offered for those wishing to serve.

 The Music Ministers of St. Casimir serve to lead and encourage participation of all members of the Faith Community to worship through the gift of music.
 Vocalists and musicians are always welcome.
 Though trained musicians and vocalists are not a must, some natural music ability is needed.
 Most important is the music minister’s love of worship through music and a desire to work together expressing our faith in “one voice”.
-At the present time, our Traditional Choir sings at the Sunday 8:00 AM Mass, Contemporary Group sings at the Sunday, 10:00 AM Mass and the Sunday Evening Choir sings at the 5:00 PM Mass.
+At the present time, our Traditional Choir sings at the Sunday 8:00 AM Mass, and the Contemporary Group sings at the Sunday, 10:00 AM Mass.
 We are always seeking new members.
 All music ministers are welcome to sing at all other liturgical celebrations during the year as scheduled.
 Rehearsals are essential and are currently held on Thursday evenings at 7:00 PM in the Church.
 Other rehearsals are scheduled as needed.